Mixed--frequency quantile regressions to forecast Value--at--Risk and Expected Shortfall: Approaches to VaR and ES estimation

-For the purposes of this paper we will adopt a double time index, $i,t$, where $t=1,\ldots,T$ scans a low frequency time scale (i.e. monthly) and $i=1,\ldots,N_t$ identifies the day of the month (with a varying number of days in the month $N_t$).
+For the purposes of this paper we will adopt a double time index, $i,t$, where $t=1,\ldots,T$ scans a low frequency time scale (i.e., monthly) and $i=1,\ldots,N_t$ identifies the day of the month, with a varying number of days $N_t$ in the month $t$, and an overall number $N$ of daily observations $N=\sum_{t=1}^T N_t$.
 Let the daily returns $r_{i,t}$ be, as customarily defined, the log--first differences of prices of an asset or a market index, and let the information available at time $i,t$ be $\mathcal{F}_{i,t}$.
-In general, we are interested in the conditional distribution of returns, and assume that
+In what follows, we are interested in the conditional distribution of returns, with the assumption:

-where $z_{i,t} \overset{iid}\sim (0,1)$, with density and distribution function respectively denoted by $f(\cdot)$ and $F(\cdot)$.
-Globally, there are $N=\sum_{t=1}^T N_t$ daily observations.
-The assumption of a zero conditional mean is not restrictive, since it is coherent with the market efficiency hypothesis and, at any rate, any signal in the conditional mean coming from the past is very weak.
+where $z_{i,t} \overset{iid}\sim (0,1)$ having a cumulative distribution function denoted by $F(\cdot)$.
+The zero conditional mean assumption in Eq. (\ref{eq:cond_dist}) is not restrictive, in fact, when explicitly modeled, such a conditional mean is very close to zero, consistently with the market efficiency hypothesis.